FANzhaoxin666/zhaoxin-team/_members/c_chengzhi.md

 ---

 Chengzhi.Cao is currently an algorithm developer of Zhaoxin team.
-He studies his master degree at University of Science and Technology of China.
+He studies postgraduate at University of Science and Technology of China.